AutisticShark/Chevereto-Telegram-Bot/README.md

 > 5 .
 Run bot.py
 ## config.ini explanation
 [BOT]
-MODE = PULLING or WEBHOOK(gugugu)
+MODE = PULLING or WEBHOOK(gugugu or WiP)
-ACCESS_TOKEN = Your bot's API key, if you don't have it, @botfather to create one!
+ACCESS_TOKEN = Your bot's API key, @botfather to create one if you don't have this.
-WEBHOOK_URL = Your bot's Webhook url, which you can configure it via @botfather
+WEBHOOK_URL = Your bot's Webhook url, which you can configure it via @botfather, too.
+ADMIN_USER = Your Telegram's username, for example @m1scew_bot (The "@" must be inclueded!), only this user can use bot's /restart command.
 [HOST]
 IMAGE_HOST = The domain name of your image host site(without "https://" part)
 IMAGE_HOST_API_KEY = You can find it on https://your-image-host/dashboard/settings/api